fenago/nlp-generative-ai-bootcamp/lab_guides/Lab_4_part1.md

-# Exploring the Visual Intelligence of OpenAI's GPT-4 Vision with Python in Google Colab
+# Lab: OpenAI Vision APIs

 In the ever-evolving landscape of artificial intelligence, OpenAI's